-The King's University has established articulation agreements with a number of institutions for the purpose of transferring credits to TKU.
+The King's University has established articulation agreements with a number of unaccredited institutions for the purpose of transferring credits to TKU.
+These articulation agreements are eligible to transfer a limited amount of credits from an unaccredited institution based on pre-established equivalency tables.
 For a current listing of the institutions, please contact the Admissions Department.